Welcome to the Tibetan Nuns Project!

 - Continuing to establish further facilities for Buddhist nuns

-Here’s a timeline showing some of the important milestones since the Tibetan Nuns Project was founded.
+Here’s a timeline showing some of the important milestones since the Tibetan Nuns Project was founded in 1987.